mariadb-corporation/MaxScale/Documentation/Filters/BinlogFilter.md

 ## Overview

-The `binlogfilter` can be combined with a `binlogrouter` service to selectively replicate the binary log events to slave servers.
+The `binlogfilter` can be combined with a `binlogrouter` service to selectively replicate the binary log events to replica servers.

 The filter uses two parameters, *match* and *exclude*, to decide which events are replicated.
 If a binlog event does not match or is excluded, the event is